The Gruffalo (film): Plot

-In an autumn wood, a Red squirrel mother finds a nut.
+In an autumn forest, a red squirrel mother finds a nut.
 Her children are playing until they see an owl.
-The mother squirrel drops the nut as she escapes from the owl, but her shocked children want her to tell them a story.
+The mother squirrel drops the nut as she escapes from the owl, but her children ask her to tell them a story before she retrieves it.
 So she tells the story of a mouse strolling through a deep dark wood.

-Mouse tries to find a nut to eat but he can not reach it, so he makes a journey to a beautiful nut tree.
-Encountering three carnivorous animals along the way, who all wish to eat him, -- first a fox, (who wants to cook the mouse) then an owl, (which wants eat her for tea) and finally a snake (who wants to choke and eat the mouse) —the plucky mouse uses his wits to survive.
-He lies to each animal that he is meeting a monster (calling his imaginary beast a ‘Gruffalo’), describes his terrible features, says that he is meeting him "here", and that the Gruffalo's favourite food is whichever animal is threatening him which are roasted fox, owl ice cream, and scrambled snake.
-Each predator then panics and flees, but later they all gather and talk about what the mouse said, then realize they have been tricked.
+The mouse tries to find a nut to eat so he makes a journey to a beautiful nut tree.
+He encounters three animals along the way who wish to eat him.
+He first meets a fox, who tries to persuade Mouse to come and have lunch with him.
+Mouse responds by making up a fictional story about a "Gruffalo", a monster with "terrible tusks and terrible claws and terrible teeth in his terrible jaws".
+When he tells the fox that the Gruffalo's favourite food is "roasted fox", the fox runs away in fright.

+The mouse uses the same trick to survive encounters with an owl and a snake, telling them that the Gruffalo's favourite food is "owl ice cream" and "scrambled snake", respectively, while adding details about the Gruffalo's appearance at each encounter.
+Later, the three animals meet and talk about their encounters with the mouse and realize they have been tricked.

-Mouse feels so confident that he finally reaches the nut tree and suddenly comes face to face with a real Gruffalo, exactly as he had described it.
-When the Gruffalo catches and threatens to eat him, Mouse uses his wits again and says that everyone in the wood is afraid of him, asking the Gruffalo to follow him and see.
-As the two of them meet the animals again, the presence of the Gruffalo frightens them away: The Gruffalo believes they are afraid of the mouse.
-As the Gruffalo prepares to eat the mouse, Mouse's tummy rumbles and he says his favourite food is Gruffalo crumble, causing the Gruffalo to retreat in fear.
-Finally safe, he finds the nut from earlier, which the Gruffalo had knocked down, and can eat it in peace.
+The mouse finally reaches the nut tree and suddenly comes face to face with a real Gruffalo, exactly as he had described it.
+When the Gruffalo catches and threatens to eat him, the mouse uses his wits again and says that everyone in the wood is afraid of him, asking the Gruffalo to follow him and see.
+As the two of them meet the predators, the presence of the Gruffalo frightens them away, but the Gruffalo believes they are afraid of the mouse.
+As the Gruffalo prepares to eat the mouse, the mouse's stomach growls and he says his favorite food is Gruffalo crumble, causing the Gruffalo to retreat in fear.
+Finally safe, he finds the nut from earlier, which the Gruffalo had knocked down, and eats it in peace.

 When the mother squirrel ends her story, the children feel better and they all go to retrieve their nut as snow begins to fall.
-In the end credits, the house of the snake is seen.